Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 MANAGE pain

 Over-the-counter pain relief (ibuprofen or acetaminophen).
 Keep the burn elevated if possible.
-Aloe vera gel can be applied to minor (1st degree) burns only.

 5